 1. Experiencing Blackouts

-People who abuse alcohol will often experience blackouts on a regular or semi-regular basis.
+People who use alcohol will often experience blackouts on a regular or semi-regular basis.
 A blackout is when a person loses the ability to form short-term memories for a period of time due to high levels of alcohol content in the blood and body.
-The individual will be unable to recall what happened during this time once he or she recovers from the blackout.
+The individual will be unable to recall what happened during this time once he or she recovers from the blackout. [inline_cta_one] A blackout is a way for the body to let someone know he or she is drinking too much.
+When a person experiences blackouts regularly, this may be a sign that he or she is struggling with alcohol use or addiction.

 2. Inability To Control One’s Drinking